 6.)
 Lhasa: Lhasa has a lot to see if you are interested in Buddhism and Tibetan culture.
 However, you will need a permit in order to travel to Tibet.
-Before going, check to see what the permit situation is, since the Chinese government pays close attention to foreigners in Tibet and in recent years parts of Tibet have been closed to foreigners.
+Before going, check to see what the permit situation is, because the Chinese government pays close attention to foreigners in Tibet and in recent years parts of Tibet have been closed to foreigners.

 Business visas (M visa) can also be obtained without too much difficulty.
 You will need an invitation from the event or company you plan to attend.